temporalio/temporal-pause-resume-compensate/README.md

 ![Fail Workflows](./img/use_case_compensation.png)

 #### Retry compensation workflows
-In case we failed paused workflows and the compensation failed, we will have a paused running compensation workflow which we can retry.
+In case we failed paused workflows and the compensation workflow fails, we will have a paused running compensation workflow which we can now retry.

 The UI timeline view of the workflows shows we have resumed compensation after initial failure.

 ![Retry Compensation Workflows](./img/use_case_timeline_compensation.png)

 #### Fail compensation workflows
-In case we failed paused workflows and the compensation failed, we will have a paused running compensation workflow which we can fail.
+In case we failed paused workflows and the compensation failed, we will have a paused running compensation workflow which we can now fail.

 The UI workflow view shows we have failed compensation workflows.

 ![Fail Compensation Workflows](./img/use_case_failed_compensation.png)

 #### List Batch Operations
-Since we are performing signals (retry or fail) on multiple workflows we are doing so using batch operation.
-We can list any batch operations.
+We are performing signals (retry or fail) on multiple workflows using batch operation.
+We can list all batch operations.

 ![List Batch Operations](./img/use_case_batch_list.png)

 #### Stop Batch Operations
-Since we are performing signals (retry or fail) on multiple workflows we are doing so using batch operation.
-We can stop any batch operations.
+We are performing signals (retry or fail) on multiple workflows using batch operation.
+We can stop all batch operations.

 ![Stop Batch Operations](./img/use_case_batch_stop.png)